ctnava/rxtechnotes/1_duties_law.md

 - **NPI (National Provider Identifier)**: 10-digit number assigned to healthcare providers for standardized identification.
 Each covered entity may receive only one unique NPI, similar to a person's Social Security Number (SSN), and must be used for all standard transactions covered by HIPAA.
 - **NPP (Notice of Privacy Practices)**: Outlines how patient info is used and protected; patients must sign acknowledgment, retained for 6 years from the date of creation or last date in effect (whichever is later) and usually means from the last date of service.

+## Restrictions, Violations, & Penalties

 Under HIPAA, medical personnel cannot disclose any PHI to anyone other than the patient unless the patient has given express consent, including spouses & relatives.
 One such form of consent is a Release of Information form that is typically used to transfer PHI to another healthcare facility or to receive for their personal use.
+This includes accessing your own records without following proper protocol.

 HIPAA violations (e.g., improper disclosure of PHI) must be reported to the **Office for Civil Rights** at the U.S. Dept. of Health and Human Services:

 - Within **60 days** of discovery if the breach affects **500 or more** people
 - Annually (within 60 days of year-end) for smaller breaches

+Patients have the right to obtain a copy of their healthcare records.
+If a patient asks for their records, you have 30 days to comply.

+Offenses carried out with the intent to sell, transfer, or use the information for commercial advantage, personal gain or malicious harm can result in fines up to $250,000, imprisonment for up to 10 years, or both.

+Violations due to reasonable cause and not willfull neglect can result in $1,000 to $50,000 fines.

+> **NOTE** HIPAA allows the sharing of PHI under emergency situations such as natural disasters where people may be evacuated and require healthcare.
+Notice of disclosures still need to be delivered as soon as reasonably practicable after the emergency.

+## The Health Information Technology for Economic & Clinical Health Act (HITECH, 2009)

+- mends HIPAA to promote adoption and meaningful use of health information technology, including electronic prescribing & medical records
+- set standards for the creation of these electronic systems
+- expanded Covered Entities to include business associates